Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 ### Tool choice

-You've noticed that we used the `auto` mode in our request to the endpoint.
+You've noticed that we used the `auto` mode in our tutorial.

 Here are the available values for this parameter and the impact on the output.